Use TPlayAnimationParameters.StopNotification feature to implement “playing a list of animations, in a sequence”.

 - make sure to clear

-and stop current animation, if any - populate the
+AnimListand stop current animation, if any - populate the

-with new animation names you want to play (``AnimNames` from my declaration)
+AnimListwith new animation names you want to play (``AnimNames` from my declaration)

-), this was never a problem.
+You can already do this.
+You can refer to the same PNG image from multiple sprite sheets, in any format (Starling XML or .castle-sprite-sheets), this was never a problem.
 You can just edit the XML files in a text editor to make them refer to the same PNG.

-The “Support for multile atlas files for one sprite sheet” ticket you mention is about a different thing – to have one .castle-sprite-sheet
+The “Support for multile atlas files for one sprite sheet” ticket you mention is about a different thing – to have one .castle-sprite-sheet refer to multiple PNG files.

 Because the main features are working and we are just using them, see e.g. recent news about Platformer by Castle Game Engine release – it’s a CGE demo that is using new sprite sheets for everything.